krishna26605/Uber-Clone--MERN-/Backend/Readme.md

 ### Description

-This endpoint allows a new captain (driver) to register by providing their personal details and vehicle information.
-The password is securely hashed before storing in the database.
-On successful registration, a JWT token and the captain object are returned.
+Register a new captain (driver) by providing personal and vehicle details.
+Returns a JWT token and the captain object on success.

 ### Request Body

-Send a JSON object with the following structure:

 ```json
 {